SCHA-VAE: Hierarchical Context Aggregation for Few-Shot Generation: Experiments

-\textbf{Generative.} With these experiments we test the generalization properties of the model on few-shot generation.
+With these experiments we test the generalization properties of the model on few-shot generation.
 We explore the behavior of the model increasing the input size.
-Evaluation of generative properties is performed using the lower-bound and approximating the log-marginal likelihood with 1000 importance samples.
-In Table~\ref{tab:generative_metrics_omniglot} we compare generalization in Omniglot on disjoint classes with a set size of 5.
-Our focus is on improving the model through $\mathbf{c}$.
+Evaluation of generative properties is performed using the log likelihood lower bound (ELBO) and approximating the log marginal likelihood with 1000 importance samples.
+In Table~\ref{tab:generative_metrics_omniglot} and~\ref{tab:generative_metrics_in_out_distro} we consider few-shot generalization on Omniglot and MNIST with disjoint classes and set size 5.
+In Figure~\ref{fig:main_figure} and~\ref{fig:generative_metrics_omniglot_cardinality} we show the models behavior increasing the input set cardinality at test time.

-In Table~\ref{tab:generative_metrics_omniglot}, NS-MEAN is the original NS with mean aggregation.
-The NS-MAX is the same model with max aggregation.
-NS-LAG uses an attention-based learnable aggregation, that builds an adaptive aggregation mechanism for each set.
-Then we report results for a hierarchical formulation over $\mathbf{c}$ with CHFSGM and we use the same two aggregation mechanisms.
-The proposed methods improve perform in terms of likelihood and reconstruction with a gain in performance for the learnable aggregation mechanism and the hierarchical formulation for $\mathbf{c}$.

-In Figure~\ref{fig:generative_metrics_omniglot_cardinality} we show the models behavior increasing the input set cardinality at test time.
 All the models are trained with input sets of size 5 on Omniglot.
-Then at test time we vary the size of the context set between 1 and 20.
-All the models improve performance in terms of ELBO (left plot) and learn a better posterior for $\mathbf{c}$ with $\mathrm{KL}(\mb{c})$ (right plot).
-For small input sets (1-2 samples) a VAE baseline performs better because there is no enough information to aggregate in $\mathbf{c}$.
-Increasing the set (2-20), the NS-style models can aggregate more and more information learning a better model for the data.
-This is the desired behavior for a model learning from sets and more generally from permutation invariant data.
-All the aggregation mechanisms (hard-coded and learned in a shallow or hierarchical fashion) respects this property and can exploit additional data in input.
+Then at test time we vary the size of the context set between 2 and 20.